BMD-4: Operational history

 Turret from a BMD-4 destroyed in the Russo-Ukrainian War displayed in Kyiv, Ukraine.

 The first production batch of the new BMD-4M and BTR-MDM "Rakushka" armoured vehicles, comprising 24 units (12 each) was transferred to the Russian Airborne Troops on March 3, 2015.
 The Russian Defense Ministry is to receive more than 250 airborne troops’ BMD-4M combat vehicles and BTR-MDM Rakushka armored personnel carriers over three years under a contract.
 33 BMD-4Ms were delivered in the first half of 2016.
 31 BMD-4Ms and 12 BTR-MDMs were delivered in the second half of 2016.
 In total, 60 BMD-4Ms and BTR-MDMs were delivered in 2016.
 10 BMD-4M and 15 BTR-MDM delivered in early 2017.
 About 50 BMD-4Ms and BTR-MDMs were delivered in April 2017, with about another 50 BMD-4Ms and BTR-MDMs in August 2017.
 There was a new delivery in early 2018.
 The Russian Defense Ministry and the Shipunov Design Bureau have signed a contract for delivering 190 BMD-4M airborne infantry fighting vehicles and BTR-MDM Rakushka APCs to the Russian Airborne Troops in 2018–2020.
 A total of 132 airborne infantry fighting vehicles BMD-4M and 58 BTR-MDM Rakushka armored personnel carriers will be delivered before 2020.
 31 BMD-4Ms and 8 BTR-MDMs were delivered in March 2019.
 Russian MoD received 42 BMD-4M AIFVs from Kurganmashzavod plant in July 2019.
 The seventh battalion set of military hardware for the Pskov paratroopers was transferred with 31 BMD-4M and eight BTR-MDM ‘Rakushka’ in January 2020 and another four each including about 40 BMD-4M and BTR-MDM were delivered in June and November 2020 and June and July 2021.
 Additional vehicles were delivered in 2022 and in 2024.

 Russo-Ukrainian War

-Russia has employed the BMD-4, both BMD-4M and BTR-MDM "Rakushka", in the Russo-Ukrainian War.
-As of 1 July 2025, according to Oryx, Russia has lost at least 176 BMD-4M (148 destroyed, 5 damaged, 12 abandoned, 11 captured) and 52 BTR-MDM Rakushka (39 destroyed, 3 damaged, 2 abandoned, 8 captured).
+Russia has employed the BMD-4 family of vehicles, including BMD-4M, BMD-4M Obr.
+2024 and BTR-MDM "Rakushka", in the Russo-Ukrainian War.
+As of 25 March 2026, according to Oryx, Russia has lost at least 178 BMD-4M (150 destroyed, 5 damaged, 12 abandoned, 11 captured), 4 BMD-4M Obr.
+2024 (4 Destroyed) and 52 BTR-MDM Rakushka (39 destroyed, 3 damaged, 2 abandoned, 8 captured) and four vehicles identified as either BMD-3 or BMD-4s.
+BMD-4s were used alongside older BMD family vehicles in the Battle of Hostomel Airport, and some have been seen destroyed there.